30 Most Charming Small Towns in New England

 Wiscasset, Maine

-Located in the state’s MidCoast region, the historic town of Wiscasset is said to be the prettiest village in Maine.
+Located in the state’s MidCoast region, the historic town of Wiscasset is said to be one of the prettiest villages in Maine.
 Originally a Native American settlement, Wiscasset was first settled by European immigrants in 1663.

 This seaport town in New England remains quaint and full of historical charm, with famous architectural landmarks such as the Nickels-Sortwell House, which boasts federal-style architectural design such as an elliptical stairway and an oval skylight.